 Wade Redden’s play regressed in his final years in Ottawa, still, one cannot deny his impact on the Sens.
 He was a large part of the defensive core of the team for many years.
 He was a premier offensive defenseman in the NHL, and his place would be welcomed as the second-pairing man.

 Having Wade Redden and Joe Corvo on a pairing together would be an excellent second pairing.
-Obviously, the biggest weakness of this paring would be the structurally sound defence.
+Obviously, the biggest weakness of this pairing would be the structurally sound defence.
 However, when used in combination with the bottom-six forwards, this paring can get away with less than stellar defence, and use its puck-moving skills to lead the pace of play.

 Chris Phillips-Jason York